-Whether it’s launching a new product line or executing a new strategy to increase brand awareness or implementing your internal comms strategy, there is one thing we know that’s certain: collaboration and integration across multiple teams are keys to get the job done and get results.
+Whether it’s launching a new product line, executing a brand awareness or implementing your internal comms strategy, there is one thing we know that’s certain: collaboration and integration across multiple teams are keys to get the job done and get results.
 But this is not always easy.

-Data: In an integration study by Google, researchers found that, “there’s a 1.5x improvement in campaign performance when creative strategies and design are aligned to media, compared to when creative is built in a silo.”
+Data: In an integration study by Google, researchers found a “1.5x improvement in campaign performance when creative strategies and design are aligned to media, compared to when creative is built in a silo”.

-Key Action Point: Learn how cross-functional teams and an integrated service offering have better capability to take a strategy from the boardroom to execution.
+Key Action Point: Learn how cross-functional teams and integrated service offerings can better execute the strategy from the boardroom to the field.

-For many years, the marketing landscape is too fragmented: individuals or a specialist agency would traditionally work on a single element, and as a result, business opportunities and solutions to challenges may not neatly fit within their specific service line or skill set.
+Individuals or specialist agencies traditionally work on a single element on their own due to the fragmented marketing landscape.
+In effect, business opportunities and solutions do not neatly fit within their specific service line or skill set.

-If there’s a business challenge you need to overcome or an opportunity you want to take advantage of, having a cross-functional team with an integrated process can be your true competitive advantage.
+If you have a challenge you need to overcome or an opportunity you want to take advantage of, having a cross-functional team with an integrated process can be your true competitive advantage.

 Key Trends that Drive the Future of Business

-If we have a world where businesses are choosing multiple specialist agencies rather than one integrated team, and we're suggesting they change, then what in the world has changed?
+In a world where businesses choose multiple specialist agencies instead of one integrated team, and we are suggesting that they changed that, what has changed?
 Here’s what we’re seeing.

 Less Attention, More Choices: Consumers Are Overwhelmed More than Ever

 In Australia, an average person is exposed to 3,000 branded messages a day.
-Whether or not it’s true when they say that people’s attention span is shorter than that of a goldfish, the fact remains that a lot of brands are competing for your audience’s attention and customers’ focus has become fragmented.
+Whether or not a person’s attention span is shorter than that of a goldfish, the fact that many brands are competing for your audiences and customers’ attention remains, and that breaks their focus.

 Competition in Virtually All Categories Has Increased

-Competition can be good.
-It creates more awareness for the product or service offering.
-But the degree of competition among local and foreign companies has increased nowadays.
+Competition can be good as it creates more awareness for the product or service offering.
+However, the degree of competition between local and foreign companies has increased nowadays.

 The top driving factors for this increased rivalry is technology, the economy, (for local businesses) ease of entry for foreign players, low differentiation, and high opportunity in the market.